 The loss and denial of rights does not represent alarmist or fantastic thought.
 Throughout modern history there are too many instances of entire groups of people who enjoyed rights and privileges associated with citizenship and acceptance losing it all within an historical blink of the eye.
-Just ask the Armenians at the turn of the last century, or the Jews in post-World War I Germany, or the Japanese Americans in 1942 after Pearl Harbor.
+Just ask the Armenians in Turkey at the turn of the last century, or the Jews in post-World War I Germany, or the Japanese Americans in 1942 after Pearl Harbor.
 Or you can ask the Tutsis in Rwanda when the Hutus came for them.

 And now, we can ask each other, what is happening in America?

 People formerly marginalized to the extreme – black Americans, Latinos, women and girls, members of the LBGTQ community, Asians have seen some of the barriers to full citizenship – visible and invisible – begin the fade away during the past 50 years.
-And as progress, however incomplete, has shed light into the many dark corners of America it has become easy for everyone, even those with the best of memories and the deepest of knowledge of history, to remember to and understand the sustained struggles and ongoing battles that resulted in so many changes.
+And as progress, however incomplete, has shed light into the many dark corners of America it has become easy for everyone, even those with the best of memories and the deepest knowledge of history, to remember to and understand the sustained struggles and ongoing battles that resulted in so many changes.
 Changes that so many of us have taken for granted.

-And while the fruits of the labors of so many forgotten men and women were being enjoyed, the forces of racism and sexism and homophobia never went away.
+And while the fruits of the labors of so many forgotten men and women were being enjoyed, the forces of racism and sexism and xenophobia and homophobia never went away.
 Having been vanquished on the field of public opinion they sought other ways to impose their will on those who were emerging from the shadows of American Marginalism.
-Those other ways included changing the electoral landscape of this country through gerrymandering and voter suppression so that as you are reading this a knee-jerk conservative Supreme Court justice is about to be nominated to a lifetime term by a President who was not elected by the popular vote will be confirmed by a majority of the United States Senate who do not represent a majority of the American people.
+Those other ways included changing the electoral landscape of this country through gerrymandering and voter suppression so that as you are reading this a knee-jerk conservative Supreme Court justice is about to be nominated to a lifetime term by a President who was not elected by the popular vote and will be confirmed by a majority of the United States Senate who do not represent a majority of the American people.
 And we will have to live with the reality of this new right wing of the right wing Supreme Court for perhaps as long as a generation.